 Stanley-Ripens in early-midseason.
 Upright, open bush that requires little pruning.
 Berries are large and of exceptionally good flavor.
 The berry has a large picking scar that may be objectionable in wet seasons.
-Further observation is needed to determine the true value of this variety.
+The most promising variety of its season.